 - The low-res proxy is generated and checked-in after a while.

-- The metadata shows information about high-res (native) file.
+- The metadata shows information about the high-res (native) file.

-- When the pro-res is generated then information about pro-res is also updated.
+- When the mid-res is generated then information about mid-res is also updated.

 - Check that the proxy flag is true.